Sigil Testing

 testdeclarations

-Application/library code should live under src/ and be referenced from tests with rooted module syntax.
+Project application/library code should live under src/ and be referenced from tests with rooted module syntax.
+Standalone files use local names instead.

 Referencing Real Modules